auerlab/fasda/README.md

 Diffanal aims to provide a fast and simple differential analysis tool that just works and does not require any knowledge beyond basic Unix command-line skills.
-The code is written entirely in C to maximize efficiency and portability, and to provide a simple command-line user interface.
+The code is written entirely in C and built on [biolibc](https://github.com/auerlab/biolibc) to maximize efficiency and portability, and to provide a simple command-line user interface.

-In addition, most popular differential analysis tools show a high false discovery rate (FDR) regardless of sample size (biological replicates).
+Another issue is that most popular differential analysis tools show a high false discovery rate (FDR) regardless of sample size (biological replicates):
 [https://genomebiology.biomedcentral.com/articles/10.1186/s13059-022-02648-4](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-022-02648-4)

 Diffanal utilizes the Mann-Whitney U-test (A.K.A.
 Wilcoxon rank-sum test), a non-parametric test that provides high stability and low FDR.
-The down side is that it requires a minimum sample size of about 8 to achieve reasonable statistical power and hence is not useful for typical RNA-Seq or ATAC-Seq experiments with only 3 replicates.
+The main limitation is that Mann-Whitney requires a minimum sample size of about 8 to achieve reasonable statistical power and hence is not useful for typical RNA-Seq or ATAC-Seq experiments with only 3 replicates.

 Parametric tests used by popular tools can provide reasonable power at very low sample sizes in exchange for high FDR.
-However, since popular differential analysis tools perform poorly for large sample sizes, we will try to address this need first in order to fill an under-served niche.
+However, their high FDR and otherwise poor performance for large sample sizes indicates a need for a new approach.
+Our first goal with diffanal is to address this need order to fill an under-served niche.
+Additional use cases may be addressed at a later date.

 ## Status

 We're still in the fairly early stages of development.
-So far we are able to normalize counts using Mean Ratios Normalization (MRN) and to compute fold-change and Mann-Whitney P-values for an arbitrary number of conditions.
+Currently, we are able to normalize counts using Mean Ratios Normalization (MRN) and to compute fold-change and Mann-Whitney P-values for an arbitrary number of conditions.

 The sample output below is from 14 biological replicates of yeast RNA-Seq data with wild-type and SNF2 mutant conditions.
+The run times included below show that diffanal is extremely fast.

+Memory use is also very low, with "diffanal normalize" peaking around 66 megabytes and "diffanal fold-change" around 9 megabytes for the yeast example.

-An automated pipeline script is provided in Test/yeast-test.sh.
+An automated pipeline script for reproducing these results is provided in Test/yeast-test.sh.

 ```
 Raw data: